JZhou3083/SouthernWater_Riverflow_Forcasting/README.md

 The target of this work is to provide a reusable pipeline for water availability forecasting.
 It provides also a comparative analysis about different forecasting strategies and models.
 Every datasets are differents from each other, so each dataset will be treated independantly following a general pipeline.
 I am aiming for a mid and long term forecasting and do not intend to used inferred outputs for future prediction, therefore excluding the usage of recursive forecasting.

-The general methodology falls into four categories:
+The general methodology falls into three categories:
 * data preparation: Sourcing, imputing, cleansing and feature engineering for model feeding.
 * evaluation strategy: Expanding window cross validation
 * modeling strategy: Ensemble learning